 - The child does not support themselves; and,

-- The child is living with the parent receiving child support.
+- The child is living with the parent receiving the payment.

 The obligation would end when the child graduates high school or turns 19 years old, whichever comes first.

-Parents can agree to pay child support payments longer than the law requires.
+Parents can agree to make the payments longer than the law requires.
 If the agreement is binding in court, a judge could enforce the payments if it is in the child’s best interest.

 What Happens if a Parent Does Not Pay Child Support in Virginia?